Canon 80D vs Sony A7 II

-The Canon EOS 80D and the Sony Alpha A7 II are two enthusiast cameras that were revealed to the public, respectively, in February 2016 and November 2014.
+The Canon EOS 80D and the Sony Alpha A7 II are two enthusiast cameras that were announced, respectively, in February 2016 and November 2014.
 The 80D is a DSLR, while the A7 II is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (80D) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on an APS-C (80D) and a full frame (A7 II) sensor.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 II is notably smaller (16 percent) than the Canon 80D.
 Moreover, the A7 II is markedly lighter (18 percent) than the 80D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (80D) and the Sony FE Lens Catalog (A7 II).
 Mirrorless cameras, such as the A7 II, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the 80D gets 960 shots out of its LP-E6N battery, while the A7 II can take 350 images on a single charge of its NP-FW50 power pack.
 The power pack in the A7 II can be charged via the USB port, which can be very convenient when travelling.